Andrew Arato

-Andrew Arato (Arató András [ˈɒrɒtoː ˈɒndraːʃ]; born 22 August 1944) is a professor of Political and Social Theory in the Department of Sociology at The New School, best known for his influential book Civil Society and Political Theory, coauthored with Jean L. Cohen.
+Andrew Arato (Arató András [ˈɒrɒtoː ˈɒndraːʃ]; born 22 August 1944) is a critical theorist and a professor of Political and Social Theory in the Department of Sociology at The New School.
+He is best known for his influential book Civil Society and Political Theory, coauthored with Jean L. Cohen.
 He is also known for his work on critical theory and constitutions and was from 1994 to 2014 co-editor of the journal Constellations with Nancy Fraser and Nadia Urbinati.

 Education

 Arato first attended Queens College in New York City, completing his B.A. in history in 1966.
-Subsequently, Arato moved to The University of Chicago to complete his M.A. in 1968 and Ph.D. in 1975 with a dissertation entitled 'The Search for the Revolutionary Subject: The Philosophy and Social Theory of the Young Lukács 1910-1923' under the guidance of Leonard Krieger and William H. McNeill.
-In preparation for his dissertation, Arato conducted preliminary research at the Hungarian Academy of Sciences in the spring of 1970 under the guidance of Budapest School scholars Ágnes Heller, György Markus, and Mihály Vajda.
+Subsequently, Arato moved to the University of Chicago to complete his M.A. in 1968 and Ph.D. in 1975 with a dissertation entitled 'The Search for the Revolutionary Subject: The Philosophy and Social Theory of the Young Lukács 1910-1923' under the guidance of Leonard Krieger and William H. McNeill.
+In preparation for his dissertation, Arato conducted preliminary research at the Hungarian Academy of Sciences in the spring of 1970 under the guidance of Budapest School scholars Ágnes Heller, György Márkus, and Mihály Vajda.